raviten/documentation/integrating-ios-sdk.rst

 #.
 Install our quantumgraph iOS-SDK

 #.
-Generate a PEM file
+Generate a .p12 file

 #.
 Using iOS-SDK